WHAT IS BREAST REDUCTION?

 Most of our breast reduction patients are ready to return to work after seven to 10 days.

-If you would like to look and feel your very best, contact us today to schedule a consultation with Dr. Jim English, triple board certified in cosmetic procedures for the face and body.
-We look forward to seeing you during your breast reduction consultation.
+If you would like to look and feel your very best, contact us today to schedule a consultation with Dr. English.
+We look forward to seeing you!